lpnh/rutiles/README.md

 # rutiles

-a toy project for learning purposes
+a toy project to gather system information
-let's see how much information i can gather about my system